 The key to resolving this challenge is for data and analytics leaders and CDOs to connect all governance activity specifically and directly with business outcomes and priorities.

-The original article by Gartner can be found here.
+The original article by Gartner is here.